-The APM Project will increase demands on existing social service providers and programs, particularly due to an influx of people associated with the APM Project.
+The APM Project will increase demands on existing social service providers and programs, particularly child care services (which are limited in Spanish), due to an influx of people associated with the APM Project.
 There may similarly be an increasing demand for a broader range of health and safety services.
 Upgrades to existing facilities as well as increases in services in the neighbouring communities of Elliot Lake and Blind River may be required, and local hospitals and clinics may need to hire permanent health specialists.
-The APM Project will also bring increased revenues and resources to support growth of social services and organizations.
+The APM Project will bring increased revenues and resources to support growth of social services and organizations.